 $\bullet$ Compared to Algorithm \ref{alg1}, Algorithm \ref{alg4} gives worse convergence guarantees.
 Why then Algorithm \ref{alg4} is needed?
-For practical purposes.
+For practical reasons.
 Local SGD or FedAvg is a fairly well-known and popular federated learning concept.
 We extend this concept to min-max problems, including non-convex-non-concave ones.
 In particular, the theory states that for Algorithm \ref{alg1} step $\gamma \sim \frac{1}{L_{\max}}$, and for Algorithm \ref{alg1} $\gamma \sim \frac{1}{HL_{\max}}$, but in practice one can use the same steps (learning rates) for both Algorithms.
 It seems natural that Algorithm \ref{alg4} can outperform Algorithm \ref{alg1} in some regimes, simply because it takes more steps (see Section \ref{sec:e}).

-$\bullet$ As noted in Section \ref{sec:contr}, there are two more methods of the Local SGD type for SPPs \cite{deng2021local,hou2021efficient}.
-But these methods use Descent-Ascent instead of Extra Step as a base.
-Also, the stepsize of these methods is confusing, even in the strongly convex-strongly concave case, it is proposed to take $\gamma = \frac{\mu}{ H L_{\max}^2}$, which in practice is a very small number and provide a very slow convergence of the methods.
+$\bullet$ As noted in Section \ref{sec:contr}, there are two other methods of the Local SGD type for SPPs \cite{deng2021local,hou2021efficient}.
+However, these methods use Descent-Ascent instead of Extra Step as a base.
+Also, the stepsize of these methods is confusing, even in the strongly convex-strongly concave case, it is proposed to take $\gamma = \frac{\mu}{ H L_{\max}^2}$, which in practice is a very small number and provides a very slow convergence of the methods.